Nirnayika/Data-analysis-Report-on-Lok-Sabha-Elections-Results-2024/README.md

 Welcome to the **Data Analysis Report on the Lok Sabha Election Results 2024** repository.
 This project provides a comprehensive analysis of the 2024 Lok Sabha election results, highlighting key insights into voting patterns, demographic influences, regional trends, and more.

+## Project Link
+You can view the detailed profiling report generated for this dataset from here: https://resilient-crepe-60a302.netlify.app/

 ## Table of Contents

 - [Introduction](#introduction)